JeffWeinell/REEs/README.md

 1. I used the functions load.gff and filter.gff (REEs R package) to filter the *Thamnophis sirtalis* genome feature table (GFF3 format) to include only CDS feature tracks ≥ 120bp in length.
 The input (unfiltered) GFF3 file can be found here: [GCF_001077635.1_Thamnophis_sirtalis-6.0_genomic.gff.gz](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/001/077/635/GCF_001077635.1_Thamnophis_sirtalis-6.0/GCF_001077635.1_Thamnophis_sirtalis-6.0_genomic.gff.gz).
 Learn about GFF3 file format [here](https://uswest.ensembl.org/info/website/upload/gff3.html).

 ```
+### Load REEs package
+library(REEs)

-### URL to the Thamnophis sirtalis genome feature table.
+### Define URL to the Thamnophis sirtalis genome feature table.
 Thamnophis.sirtalis_GFF.url       <- "https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/001/077/635/GCF_001077635.1_Thamnophis_sirtalis-6.0/GCF_001077635.1_Thamnophis_sirtalis-6.0_genomic.gff.gz"

-### Loading the input feature table into R
+### Load the input feature table into R
 Thamnophis.sirtalis_GFF     <- load.gff(input=Thamnophis.sirtalis_GFF.url,local=F)

-# Filter Thamnophis.sirtalis_GFF to only include CDS features with length at least 120bp
+# Filter Thamnophis.sirtalis_GFF to only include CDS features with length at least 120bp (the size of the baits).
 Thamnophis.sirtalis_GFF_CDS_longer120bp <- filter.gff(input.gff=Thamnophis.sirtalis_GFF,feature.type="CDS",min.length=120)
 ```
-The output (filtered) GFF3 feature table can be downloaded here: **CDS_ref_Thamnophis_sirtalis-6.0_top_level_JLW_withGenBankAcc_longer120bp.gff3**.
+The output feature table can be downloaded here: [Thamnophis.sirtalis_GFF_CDS_longer120bp.txt](https://osf.io/tm7qw/download).
+Note 1: This filtered GFF table is also included as a data table object in the REEs R package (object name: Thamnophis.sirtalis_GFF_CDS_longer120bp).
+Note 2: the filtered GFF table is not true GFF format, because the header/comment lines are not included; nevertheless, the format used for the columns follows GFF3 format.

-2. I used the function **get.seqs.from.gff** to extract the sequences corresponding the CDS features in the table generated in step 1.
+2. I used the function get.seqs.from.gff to extract the sequences corresponding the CDS features in the table generated in step 1.

 ```
 ### URL to the Thamnophis sirtalis genome (fasta formatted sequences).